-We have audited the financial statements of Gleaners Foodbank (Quinte) Inc. (the Corporation), which comprise the statement of financial position as at March 31, 2019, and the statements of revenue, expenses and changes in net assets and statement of cash flows for the year then ended, and summary of significant accounting policies and other explanatory information.
+We have audited the financial statements of GLEANERS FOODBANK (QUINTE) INC. (the "Corporation"), which comprise the statement of financial position as at March 31, 2022, and the statement of revenue, expenses and changes in net assets and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory information.

-In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the Corporation as at March 31, 2019 and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion paragraph, the accompanying financial statements present fairly, in all material respects, the financial position of the Corporation as at March 31, 2022, and its results of operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.